Vyral/betsy-birdsong/_posts/2020-02-14-ideas-on-how-to-save-for-a-down-payment.md

 {% include youtube.html %}

 For many potential homebuyers, the largest perceived hurdle is coming up with an adequate down payment.
 Spending hard-earned money on a down payment is one of the best financial decisions you can make.
-I know many people don’t often think of their personal residence as an investment, but it is.
+I know many people don’t often think of their residence as an investment, but it is.
 The difficulty, of course, lies in saving enough money for that investment.&nbsp;

 Here are some points to help you start thinking about ways you can save your money:&nbsp;